Supreme Court of Alabama: History

 The Supreme Court of Alabama was organized under the governorship of William Wyatt Bibb, and had its beginnings with the Alabama Constitution of 1819, which stated that until the General Assembly deemed otherwise, the functions of the Supreme Court would be handled by the judges of the Alabama circuit courts.
 The circuit judges were elected by a joint vote of both houses of the Alabama Legislature.
 These judges met in May 1820 in the capital city of Cahaba for the first term of the Supreme Court.
 Clement Comer Clay was appointed by the other judges as the first chief justice of the court.
 Following his resignation in 1823, he was succeeded by Abner Smith Lipscomb.

 The court was then reorganized in 1832.
 It then became a separate court with three justices elected to six-year terms.
 Abner Lipscomb remained as chief justice.
 In 1851 the number of justices was increased to five.
 In 1853 the membership of the court was reduced to three again.
 By this time the court had its own chambers in the newly completed Alabama State Capitol.
 No changes to the court occurred during the years of the Civil War.

 The new state constitution of 1868, drafted during the Reconstruction Era, committed the election of the three justices to the people rather than the legislature.
 The number of justices was increased to four in 1889.
 In 1891, the number increased to five.
 Following the adoption of the 1901 constitution, the 1903 session of the legislature raised the number of justices to seven.
 In 1940 the Supreme Court moved from the Capitol Building to 445 Dexter Avenue.
 The building had been built as a Scottish Rite temple in 1926 but was sold to the state during the financially difficult years of the Great Depression.
 The state acquired and started a remodel of the building in 1938 for the relocation of the Judicial Department, Attorney General and State Law Library.

 Legislative Act Number 602, 1969 Alabama Acts was passed during Regular Session of 1969.
 It increased the number of associate justices to eight, bringing the number of court justices to the configuration that remains today.
 Former Justice Janie L. Shores was the first of six women to serve on the court.
 She was elected to the court in 1974.
 The first of three black justices to serve on the court was former Justice Oscar W. Adams Jr., who in 1980 was initially appointed by then Governor Fob James to serve the remainder of an unexpired term.
-Justice Adams would become the first black justice elected to the court when he was elected two years later to serve a full six-year term.
+Justice Adams became the first black justice elected to the court when he was elected two years later to serve a full six-year term.
 The court moved to the new Heflin-Torbert Judicial Building at 300 Dexter Avenue in 1994.
 In 2022 the Supreme Court of Alabama Chief Justice Tom Parker Issued a letter of apology on behalf of the State of Alabama to the Echota Cherokee Tribe of Alabama.